kreauniv/comp308/_sources/types.rst.txt

     complete.
 Can you think of situations where it is very useful to know that a program will terminate before you actually run it?

 However, we also have some experience dealing with this kind of an equation.
-We're trying to solve the equation :code:`XTy = fun(_, XTy, BTy)` for :code:`XTy`, given arbitrary :code:`BTy`.
+We're trying to solve the equation :code:`XTy = fun(XTy, BTy)` for :code:`XTy`,
+given arbitrary :code:`BTy`.

 .. code-block:: prolog